1. Why can’t you just go get a job?

 No insurance covers the medication, which she takes orally 4x a day.
 It comes to $98 a week, plus ATM withdrawal fees, so I round it to $100 a week.

 In the last three years, all during periods where we couldn’t afford her medication, she’s had more TIAs and one other stroke.
-The most recent TIA was a month or so ago.
+The most recent TIA was on 09/24/2016.
 Each TIA brings her closer to a stroke that will kill her.
 The doctors can’t do surgery to remove the tumor because of a risk of brain damage due to the size of the tumor and the pituitary location.
 She is now up to 18 TIAs and four full strokes in the last three years.

 6. Why does the cat have payments?